 Ingredient quantities can be found in the recipe card at the end of this post.

-Get the cream cheese and butter out of the fridge to soften at least half an hour before you make the icing.
+TIPS: When making the icing, get the cream cheese and butter out of the fridge to soften at least half an hour before you make the icing.

-Cut the cream cheese and butter into cubes and beat together with the icing sugar and vanilla extract until fluffy.
+To make the icing, cut the cream cheese and butter into cubes and beat together with the icing sugar and vanilla extract until fluffy.

 Once the cake has cooled completely, spread the icing over the cake – keeping a few tablespoons of the icing aside to create your "carrot" decorations.